CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 Similar to the anti-aliasing, depth-of-field also incurs a small performance penalty.
 Each randomly sampled pixel is mapped to a point on a disk (which requires the usage of the somewhat expensive `sin` and `cos` functions in CUDA).
-Overall, the runtime increases from 130ms for 10 iterations to 132 ms.
+Overall, the runtime increases from 130ms for 10 iterations to 132 ms, a 1.5% increase in runtime.

 Similar to antialiasing, this is also a feature that will likely perform better on the GPU (in contrast to a hypothetical CPU implementation) as there is an obvious parallelization over each pixel as each pixel's operations are